Published April 2011 at Subterranean Online. Reprinted in the 2012 paperback edition of Huntress. Now available to read for free here.

 Published Feb.
 28, 2018 in All Out, edited by Saundra Mitchell (Harlequin Teen)

 About the Story: "New Year" is set in San Francisco's Chinatown during Chinese New Year in January 1955, and is about the moment seventeen-year-old Lily Ma recognizes queerness in the world and, potentially, in herself.

-About the Anthology: All Out: The No-Longer-Secret Stories of Queer Teens throughout the Ages includes historical short fiction about LGBTQ teens.
+About the Anthology: All Out: The No-Longer-Secret Stories of Queer Teens throughout the Ages is an anthology of historical short fiction about LGBTQ teens.